Ed Skrein: Early life

+Edward George Skrein was born on 29 March 1983 in the Camden borough of London.
+He grew up in the area and in other nearby boroughs, including Haringey and Islington.

+His paternal grandparents were Austrian Jewish refugees, from Vienna, who moved to England in the 1930s to escape the Nazis; his grandmother came over on the Kindertransport.

-Skrein was born in Camden, London, England, and was raised there and in other London boroughs, Haringey and Islington.
-He is of English and Austrian Jewish descent.
-Skrein attended Fortismere School.
-He graduated from Byam Shaw School of Art, a public tertiary art school, with a BA Hons degree in fine art painting.
+He attended Fortismere School, then graduated from the Byam Shaw School of Art with a BA in fine art painting.

 Career

 Music

 In 2004, Skrein released a three track EP under the record label Dented Records.
 In 2007, he released his first album, The Eat Up.
 He has collaborated with a variety of artists including Foreign Beggars, Asian Dub Foundation, Plan B, Dubbledge and Doc Brown.
 Later that year, Skrein released a collaborative EP, Pre-Emptive Nostalgia, with the group A State of Mind.
 In 2009 Skrein collaborated with rapper Dr Syntax to bring the collaborative album Scene Stealers under the name Skreintax.

 Acting

 Skrein made his acting debut in Plan B's short film Michelle.
 Skrein got his first lead role in Plan B's Ill Manors.
 Skrein portrayed Daario Naharis in the third season of the television series Game of Thrones.
 However, in the fourth season of the series, he was replaced by Dutch actor Michiel Huisman.
 Skrein states that it was not his choice to leave the show.
 In 2014, Skrein was cast in The Transporter: Refueled, replacing Jason Statham as the lead.
 Though the film was critically panned, his performance was praised.
-In 2016, Skrein played the lead villain, Ajax, in the blockbuster action film Deadpool.
-In 2017 Skrein also appeared in the music video for 'Eye Contact' by Ocean Wisdom playing the bad guy.
+In 2016, Skrein played the lead villain, Ajax/Francis, in the blockbuster action film Deadpool.
+In 2017, Skrein also appeared in the music video for 'Eye Contact' by Ocean Wisdom playing the bad guy.

 In 2018, Skrein starred in psychological revenge thriller, In Darkness, alongside Natalie Dormer and Stacy Martin; principal photography began in early 2016.
 He was slated to star in the Hellboy reboot as Ben Daimio, a Japanese-American character; after controversy over his casting, Skrein announced on Twitter that he was stepping down from the role in the hopes an actor of the proper ethnicity would be cast.